James Alexander Ulio: Between the wars

-After graduation, Ulio was again assigned to the Office of the Adjutant General of the Army from 1931 to 1935.
+After graduation, Ulio was again assigned to the Office of the Adjutant General of the Army until 1935.
 During this assignment, he served as a junior military aide-de-camp on the staff of the President of the United States, Herbert Hoover, and then on that of his successor, Franklin D. Roosevelt.
 The role was a largely ceremonial one; military aides had no input into policy.
 Ulio attended the Army War College at Carlisle Barracks, Pennsylvania, from 1933 to 1934.
-Fellow students included Omar Bradley, Ulysses S. Grant III, Ernest N. Harmon, Lewis Hershey, Courtney Hodges and Johnathan Wainwright, all of whom subsequently achieved general officer rank.
+Fellow students included Omar Bradley, Ulysses S. Grant III, Ernest N. Harmon, Lewis Hershey, Courtney Hodges and Jonathan Wainwright, all of whom subsequently achieved general officer rank.

 In June 1934, Ulio returned to the Office of the Adjutant General of the Army.
-He was assigned to the Hawaiian Department in February 1935 as aide-de-camp to the commanding general, Major General Major General Hugh A. Drum.
-From June to September 1935 he headed the service command section responsible for planning for the contingency of a blockade of the islands.
-Following his promotion to colonel on 1 August 1935, he became chief of staff of the Hawaiian Department.
-He then returned to Governor's Island as G-1 of the II Corps Area, and, in May 1938, to the Office of the Adjutant General of the Army as an Assistant Adjutant General, one of three reporting to the Adjutant General, Major General Emory Sherwood Adams.
+He was assigned to the Hawaiian Department in February 1935 as aide-de-camp to the commanding general, Major General Hugh A. Drum.
+From June to September he headed the service command section responsible for planning for the contingency of a blockade of the islands, with the rank of colonel from 1 August.
+He then became chief of staff of the Hawaiian Department.
+He returned to Governors Island as G-1 of the II Corps Area, and, in May 1938, to the Office of the Adjutant General of the Army as an Assistant Adjutant General, one of three reporting to the Adjutant General, Major General Emory Sherwood Adams.
 Ulio was promoted to brigadier general on 28 December 1939.